What Are Payment Rails?

 FAQS

-Q1: Can one business use multiple rails at once?
+Q1: Can a business use multiple payment rails at once?

-Q5: What do I consider when picking a rail?
+Q5: What factors should I consider when choosing a payment rail?